stuart-knock/docs/UserGuide/UserGuide-UI.rst

 Simulator:
     where simulations are launched, combined with the analyzers and visualizers.
-    It allows to have quick overview of the ongoing Project.
+    It allows to have quick overview of the ongoing Project, which explains why we consider the Simulator to be the core of |TVB|.

 Stimulus:
     where spatiotemporal stimuli can be generated.